Sussex: Economy

-Tourism in Sussex is well-established, and includes seaside resorts and the South Downs National Park.
+Tourism in Sussex is well established, and includes seaside resorts and the South Downs National Park.
 Brighton and Hove has a high density of businesses involved in media, particularly digital or "new media"; since the 1990s Brighton has been referred to as "Silicon Beach".
 The Greater Brighton City Deal seeks to develop Brighton's creative-tech cluster under the name Tech City South.
 The University of Sussex and the University of Brighton provide employment for many more.
-A large part of the county, centred on Gatwick Airport has been recognised as a key economic growth area for South East England whilst reasonable rail connections allow many people to work in London.
+A large part of the county, centred on Gatwick Airport has been recognised as a key economic growth area for South East England while reasonable rail connections allow many people to work in London.

 Several large companies are based in Sussex including American Express (Brighton), The Body Shop (Littlehampton), Bowers & Wilkins (Worthing), Hastings Insurance and Park Holidays UK (Bexhill), Ricardo plc (Shoreham-by-Sea), Rolls-Royce Motor Cars (Goodwood), Thales UK (Crawley), Alfa Laval (Eastbourne) and Virgin Atlantic (Crawley).

 The Sussex Weald had an iron working industry from the Iron Age until the 19th century.
 The glass making industry started on the Sussex/Surrey border throughout the late medieval period until the 17th century.
 Agriculture in Sussex depended on the terrain, so in the sticky clays and acid sands of the Sussex Weald, pastoral and mixed farming took place, with sheep farming being common on the chalk downland.
 Fishing fleets continue to operate along the coast, notably at Rye and Hastings.
-There are working harbours at Rye, Hastings, Newhaven and Shoreham; whilst Pagham, Eastbourne and Chichester harbours cater for leisure craft, as does Brighton Marina.
+There are working harbours at Rye, Hastings, Newhaven and Shoreham; while Pagham, Eastbourne and Chichester harbours cater for leisure craft, as does Brighton Marina.
 The Mid Sussex area had a thriving clay industry in the early 20th century.